Education in India: Private schools (unaided)

-According to some research, private schools often provide superior results at a multiple of the unit cost of government schools.
-The reason being high aims and better vision.
-However, others have suggested that private schools fail to provide education to the poorest families, a selective being only a fifth of the schools and have in the past ignored Court orders for their regulation.
+Some studies claim private schools produce better academic results at lower costs per student compared to government schools, often due to different management practices and accountability structures.
+This is often attributed to factors such as better infrastructure, teacher accountability, and parental involvement.
+However, critics argue that private schools often exclude the poorest families, represent only a small portion of total schools, and have sometimes failed to comply with regulatory requirements.
 Research with children from the same family, in which one child attends private school and the other receives a government education, has found barely any difference in their attainment.
-This has led some analysts to argue that the better test scores achieved by private schools in general is primarily a result of 'background advantages' enjoyed by privately educated children because they tend come from wealthier families than their government-educated peers.
-Such advantages may, for example, include having more educational resources at home.
+Analysts suggest that the higher test scores in private schools largely reflect socioeconomic advantages, as these students often come from wealthier families.
+Such advantages often include access to educational resources, supportive home environments, and additional tutoring opportunities.

 In their favour, it has been pointed out that private schools cover the entire curriculum and offer extra-curricular activities such as science fairs, general knowledge, sports, music and drama.
 The pupil teacher ratios are much better in private schools (1:31 to 1:37 for government schools) and more teachers in private schools are female.
 There is some disagreement over which system has better educated teachers.
 According to the latest DISE survey, the percentage of untrained teachers (para-teachers) is 54.91% in private, compared to 44.88% in government schools and only 2.32% teachers in unaided schools receive in-service training compared to 43.44% for government schools.
 The competition in the school market is intense, yet most schools make profit.